daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 Just number the _H*n* in the order that you need the headers.
 Please review [these](https://github.com/Neilpang/acme.sh/blob/master/dnsapi/dns_zone.sh#L110) [few](https://github.com/Neilpang/acme.sh/blob/master/dnsapi/dns_desec.sh#L151) [examples](https://github.com/Neilpang/acme.sh/blob/master/dnsapi/dns_jd.sh#L184) for inspiration.

-This is only way to pass the equivalent wget's _--user_ and _--password_ and curl's _--user_ parameters.
+This is the only way to pass the equivalent wget's _--user_ and _--password_ and curl's _--user_ parameters.

 #### 6. Process the api response.